 This environmental event is coordinated by a group of volunteers known as the ICCS Otters from the Raffles Museum Toddycats! – the volunteer arm of the Lee Kong Chian Natural History Museum (Previously: Raffles Museum of Biodiversity Research), Department of Biological Sciences, National University of Singapore.

 The international programme is conducted in 70 countries around the world on the third Saturday of September every year.
-For more information about the cleanup, visit the ICCS webpage at coastalcleanup.nus.edu.sg
+For more information about the cleanup, visit the ICCS webpage at coastalcleanup.nus.edu.sg and sign up with the mailing list there to stay updated.

 You can write to the national coordinator, N. Sivasothi a.k.a.
 Otterman at email@example.com